galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 # General Purpose / Genomics Servers

-These servers implement a broad range of tools and and aren't specific to any part of the tree of life, or to any specific type of analysis.
+These servers implement a broad range of tools and aren't specific to any part of the tree of life, or to any specific type of analysis.
 These are servers you can use when want to do general genomic analysis.

 <!-- these two seem dead